First Passage Times for Continuous Quantum Measurement Currents

-We now use this model to study the KURs in Refs.~\cite{Garrahan_Simple_2017,Vu_thermodynamics_2022}.
-Explicit formulas for the quantities $K$ and $\mathcal{Q}$ are given in Appendix.~\ref{sec:KUR}.
-We note, in particular, that $\mathcal{Q}=0$ when $\Omega=0$, since it is the Rabi drive which makes the dynamics coherent.
-In other words, for $\Omega=0$ the model follows a classical Markov process, and hence the bound in Ref.~\cite{Garrahan_Simple_2017} should hold.
-Results comparing the SNR with the two bounds are shown in Fig.~\ref{fig:jumps}(b) for $\bar{n} = 0.1$ and in (c) for $\bar{n}=1$, both with fixed $N_{\rm th} = 5$.
-We see that the bound in~\cite{Garrahan_Simple_2017} is somewhat tight and tends to follow the overall behavior of the SNR.
-However, it is eventually violated, as in Fig.~\ref{fig:jumps}(b).
-Quantum violations of classical thermodynamic uncertainty relations (TURs) have been the subject of extensive research~\cite{Agarwalla2018,Ptaszy_ski2018,Liu2019,Saryal2019,Cangemi2020,Kalaee2021} because they are connected to dynamical aspects of quantum coherence, which are not necessarily captured by static aspects (e.g. entanglement)~\cite{Prech2023}.

-As expected, the quantum bound of~\cite{Vu_thermodynamics_2022} is never violated.
-However, we also see that it is rather loose and, in fact, diverges as $\mathcal{Q} \propto \Omega^2$ for $\Omega\gg \gamma$.
+We next use this model to study the KURs in Refs.~\cite{Garrahan_Simple_2017,Vu_thermodynamics_2022}.
+Formulas for $K$ and $\mathcal{Q}$ are given in \cite{supp_material}.
+Results comparing the SNR with the two bounds are shown in Fig.~\ref{fig:jumps}(b,c) for $\bar{n} = 0.1$ and $1$.
+We see that the classical bound~\cite{Garrahan_Simple_2017} is somewhat tight, and tends to follow the overall behavior of the SNR.
+However, it can be violated, as in Fig.~\ref{fig:jumps}(b).
+Such quantum violations have been the subject of extensive research~\cite{Agarwalla2018,Ptaszy_ski2018,Liu2019,Saryal2019,Cangemi2020,Kalaee2021,Prech2023} as they are connected to dynamical aspects of coherence.
+Conversely, the quantum bound of~\cite{Vu_thermodynamics_2022} is never violated, as it must.
+However, it is also rather loose and diverges as $\mathcal{Q} \propto \Omega^2$.
 This result is relevant for the following reason.
-The classical bound $E[\tau_N] K$ depends on the dynamical activity $K$ of the observed quantum jumps associated to the operators $L_k$.
-But in a quantum system there is also activity associated to its unitary dynamics.
-This, however, is hidden to an observer since monitoring it would require measuring the system and hence disturbing it.
-The quantum bound $E[\tau_N](K+\mathcal{Q})$ aims precisely to amend for this: the quantity $K+\mathcal{Q}$ is called the quantum dynamical activity~\cite{Hasegawa2023}, with $\mathcal{Q}$ describing the activity from the unitary dynamics (in our example, the Rabi oscillations)~\footnote{Formally speaking, $K+\mathcal{Q}$ is the Quantum Fisher Information for the measurement of time as a parameter entering in the master equation~\eqref{eq:liouv}.}.
+The classical bound depends only on the dynamical activity $K$ of the observed quantum jumps associated to the operators $L_k$.
+But in quantum coherent problems there is also activity associated to the unitary dynamics (the Rabi oscillations in our case), although this is hidden to the observer.
+This additional activity is precisely what $\mathcal{Q}$ captures.